oskardudycz/event-driven.io/content/posts/2026-04-13--passive_aggressive_events/index.en.md

 What's the Document?
 It's a state.
 Or to be precise: self-contained data we have at a certain point in time.
 We can store it, but we can also publish information about its new value.

 That's probably why Martin Fowler frames it as [Event-Carried State Transfer](https://martinfowler.com/articles/201701-event-driven.html), and I don't like that term.
-For me, it's extremely misleading; it's not an event, as it doesn't tell of what has happened, but what has changed.
+For me, it's extremely misleading as, it doesn't tell what has happened, but what has changed.
+It just gathers the new version of the state (or the diff).

-It's a common anti-pattern, a variation of [State Obsession](/en/state-obsession/).
-Too many people believe it's fine to connect the messaging system to the database, use tools like [Change Data Capture](https://en.wikipedia.org/wiki/Change_data_capture), and publish it automatically to others.
+In my opinion, it's a variation of [State Obsession anti-pattern](/en/state-obsession/).
+Many people fell into that and believe it's fine to connect the messaging system to the database, use tools like [Change Data Capture](https://en.wikipedia.org/wiki/Change_data_capture), and publish it automatically to others.
+They end up with passive-aggressive communication style:

-Still, we're ending up again in passive-aggressive communication:

 > You have all you need.
 The whole state is in the _events_, just interpret it.

-But how can you reason about what has happened if instead of _OrderConfirmed_ you get _OrderCreated_, _OrderUpdated_, _OrderDeleted_?
+How can you reason about what has happened if instead of _OrderConfirmed_ you get _OrderCreated_, _OrderUpdated_, _OrderDeleted_?
+You'd need to do the diff, compare with previous values, and do the guess about the reason of the specific change.

-You not only deal with [Clickbait Events](/en/clickbait_event/) but also have a leaking business abstraction.
+You deal with [Clickbait Events](/en/clickbait_event/) and have a leaking business abstraction.
 All consumers need to understand the internals of your processing to detect a specific type of change.
 I wrote about it in detail in [Internal and external events, or how to design event-driven API](/en/internal_external_events/).

 Again, the loose coupling of the event-driven processing is only loose for producers; consumers need to adapt.
 This can lead to hidden coupling, where a change in the producer breaks consumer flows.
 And that's the worst type of coupling you can get.